WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 * Made my first binder repo/my binder thingy - not sure the right term! - and wrote a blog for the upcoming workshop.
 * Finished intro to Turing Way pwpt for Binder workshop next week.
 * Attended talks for the UKRI ECR forum induction week - there were alot! :dizzy_face:
-* Arranged meetings with Remi Gau and Isil Bilgin next week.
+* Arranged meetings with RG and IB next week.
+  * KW: This is super exciting - please let me know how it all goes :sparkles:
 * Finished my lab goatherd duties by writing the blog - now needs reviewing and publishing.
+  * KW: Super helpful - thank you - I'll have a think about feeding into the template to make this easier.
 * Mentor meeting with GA.
 * Attended project meetings and wrote up notes.

 #### What did you struggle with?

 * GA's Github tangle - need to learn how to use from command line for ultimate power :muscle:

 #### What would you like to work on next week?

 * Focus on Turing Way chapter to rework it and continue the first draft including academic paper and authorship sections.
+* KW: We also need to have a think about March meetings for the main project.
+  * Thank you for the discussion in the meeting today :pray:

 #### Where do you need help from Kirstie?